oar-team/batkube/README.md

 As a starting point, we will start by coding an interface for the [bashScheduler](https://github.com/rothgar/bashScheduler) in order to better understand an tackle the technical details of the implementation.

+Major update 1 : we may need to recode the scheduler in go, so as to synchronize the scheduler with batsim.
+Currently the bashScheduler sleeps in between calls, which is a major issue time-wise.